World-Check Verify

 Endpoint name in Postman collection: “Get groups”

-Select “GET /groups” endpoint within the imported Postman collection and click on “Send”.
+Select “GET /groups” endpoint within the imported Postman collection.
+Under Authorization, select "Auth Type" as "Bearer Token".
+Ensure you are using the access token you received in Step 2.
 If everything is setup properly, you should receive a response similar to below with a successful response code “200”.

 Back to top